Github actions integration

 This content of this page has been updated and migrated to the new Moodle Developer Resources.
 The information contained on the page should no longer be seen up-to-date.

 Moodle is regularly tested against a matrix of Databases, PHP Versions, and operating systems, however many developers do not have the resources available to run on many of these combinations before pushing an issue for integration as they are time-consuming to both set up and to run.

-There are many Continuous Integration tools available to developers, and GitHub Actions is just one of those available to the Open Source community.
+There are many Continuous Integration tools available to developers, and GitHub Actions (usually named simply "GHA") is just one of those available to the Open Source community.